 The designated contact officials for this Policy are:

-Policy Owner (primary contact person for questions and advice): the Associate Vice President for Faculty—Academic Affairs, and the Associate Vice President for Health Sciences.
+Policy Owner (primary contact person for questions and advice): The Associate Vice President for Faculty—Academic Affairs, and the Associate Vice President for Health Sciences.

-Policy Officer: the Sr. Vice President for Academic Affairs, and the Sr. Vice President for Health Sciences.
+Policy Officer: The Sr. Vice President for Academic Affairs, and the Sr. Vice President for Health Sciences.

 These officials are designated by the University President or delegee, with assistance of the Institutional